openstate/poliscoops/CONTRIBUTING.rst

-Contributing to the Open Wob API
+Contributing to the PoliFLW API
 =========================================

-Want to get involved with the Open Wob API?
+Want to get involved with the PoliFLW API?
 Here's how you can help!

 Please take a moment to review this document in order to make the contribution process easy and effective for everyone involved.

 Using the issue tracker
 -----------------------

-The `issue tracker <https://github.com/openstate/open-wob-api/issues>`_ is the preferred channel for submitting bug reports, feature requests and pull requests.
+The `issue tracker <https://github.com/openstate/poliflw/issues>`_ is the preferred channel for submitting bug reports, feature requests and pull requests.

 Bug reports
 -----------